 Remember in some countries and regions this isn’t optional.
 According to Cookie Choices, in Europe, laws require that you give visitors to your site and apps information about cookies being used.
 Even further than that, some regions require consent to be obtained to track users at all.

 So, you need to create a clear way for users to opt out of cookies.

 As soon as a user comes to your site prompt them to agree to your cookies policy.
 If they don’t agree you should ensure you are not dropping cookies on their computers.

 Check out more detail on how to implement notifications / acceptance to users before collecting cookies here.

 3. Invest in securing the data you collect

 How is Big Data protected?
 Data security has been a hot topic in the last few years, due to high profile data leaks at major companies.

 If you haven’t yet heard about the Equifax breach, you’re probably hiding under a rock at the moment.
 According to the FTC, over 140 million Americans sensitive personal information was exposed.

-As we all painfully know, Russia has been accused of influencing the US election through disbursement of fake news, and hacking of information from the Democratic National Committee and to a lesser extent other political linked organizations.
+As we all painfully know, Russia has been accused of influencing the US election through disbursement of fake news, and the hacking of information from the Democratic National Committee and to a lesser extent other political linked organizations.

 In the case of Target, the data leak cost them 39 Million in a lawsuit, not to mention the negative customer sentiment likely costing them far more in lost goodwill.